John Graham Brooks

 John Graham Brooks (July 19, 1846 – February 8, 1938) was an American sociologist, political reformer, and author.
 A former Unitarian minister, Brooks resigned from the ministry in 1891 and became an academic specialist in the field of labor relations.
-A prominent lecturer and public intellectual, Brooks rejected the doctrine of socialism, instead advocating for the regulation of predatory monopolies and the initiation of progressive social reform legislation to ameliorate the most glaring problems suffered by the working class.
+A lecturer and public intellectual, Brooks rejected the doctrine of socialism, instead advocating for the regulation of predatory monopolies and the initiation of progressive social reform legislation to ameliorate the most glaring problems suffered by the working class.

 Brooks advanced his ideas as the author of several books which gained a broad readership among American intellectuals, including The Social Unrest (1903) and American Syndicalism (1913).
 Brooks' papers are housed today by Harvard University.

 Biography

 Early years

-John Graham Brooks was born in Acworth, New Hampshire on July 19, 1846.
+John Graham Brooks was born in Acworth, New Hampshire, on July 19, 1846.
 He was the son of Chapin Kidder Brooks, a merchant and New Hampshire state legislator, and the former Pamelia Graham.

 Brooks graduated from Kimball Union Academy in 1866 before briefly attending the University of Michigan Law School, from which he withdrew after a year after having second thoughts about entering the legal profession.
-He taught for the 1867–68 academic year at a school on Cape Cod before entering Oberlin College in Oberlin, Ohio the following fall.
+He taught for the 1867–68 academic year at a school on Cape Cod before entering Oberlin College in Oberlin, Ohio, the following fall.
 He graduated from Oberlin in 1872 and enrolled at Harvard Divinity School, completing his degree in theology there in 1875.

 His degree in theology in hand, Brooks was ordained as a Unitarian Universalist minister and served at a church in that capacity in Roxbury, Massachusetts.
 He became involved in the lives of the factory workers of the region and expounded upon the social gospel seeking amelioration of the problems suffered by the working poor.
 Brooks shortly gained notice for his outspoken liberal views on social matters and began public speaking on the social problems of the day.

 Brooks married Helen Lawrence Appleton Washburn, the widow of another Unitarian minister, in 1880.
 Together the couple had three children.